Demographics of Uzbekistan: Religion

-Education

-The educational system has achieved 99% literacy, and the mean amount of schooling for both men and women is 12 years.
-The government provides free and compulsory 12-year education.

-In 2016 Uzbekistan acknowledged the country's lack of higher education services to support its market needs.
-In addition, private higher education providers have begun to emerge on the market to provide students with the necessary knowledge and skills needed in the labor market.
-TEAM University, a private university in Tashkent, aims to develop the skills required to start entrepreneurial activities, thereby contributing to the development of businesses and private enterprises.

 Migration

-As of 2011, Uzbekistan has a net migration rate of -2.74 migrant(s)/ 1000 population.
+As of 2011, Uzbekistan has a net migration rate of -2.74 migrant(s)/ 1,000 population.

 The process of migration changed after the fall of the Soviet Union.
 During the Soviet Union, passports facilitated movement throughout the fifteen republics and movement throughout the republics was relatively less expensive than it is today.
 An application for a labor abroad permit from a special department of the Uzbek Agency of External Labor Migration in Uzbekistan is required since 2003.
 The permit was originally not affordable to many Uzbeks and the process was criticized for the bureaucratic red tape it required.
 The same departments and agencies involved in creating this permit are consequently working to substantially reduce the costs as well as simplifying the procedure.
 On July 4, 2007, the Russian First Deputy Prime Minister Sergey Ivanov signed three agreements that would address labor activity and protection of the rights of the working migrants (this includes Russian citizens in Uzbekistan and Uzbek citizens in Russia) as well as cooperation in fighting undocumented immigration and the deportation of undocumented workers.

-Uzbek Migration
+Uzbek migration

 Economic difficulties have increased labor migration to Russia, Kazakhstan, the United Arab Emirates (UAE), Turkey, South Korea, and Europe over the past decade.
-At least 10% of Uzbekistan’s labor force works abroad.
+At least 10% of Uzbekistan's labor force works abroad.
 Approximately 58% of the labor force that migrates, migrates to Russia.
 High unemployment rates and low wages are responsible for labor migration.

 Migrants typically are people from the village, farmers, blue-collar workers, and students who are seeking work abroad.
 However, many migrants are not aware of the legal procedures required to leave the country, causing many to end up unregistered in Uzbekistan or the host country.
 Without proper registration, undocumented migrants are susceptible to underpayment, no social guarantees and bad treatment by employers.
 According to data from the Russian Federal Immigration Service, there were 102,658 officially registered labor migrants versus 1.5 million unregistered immigrants from Uzbekistan in Russia in 2006.
-The total remittances for both groups combined was approximately US $1.3 billion that same year, eight percent of Uzbekistan’s GDP.
+The total remittances for both groups combined was approximately US$1.3 billion that same year, eight percent of Uzbekistan's GDP.